 It is with great pleasure that the Municipality of Athens addresses this letter to you in the context of its participation in the OGP Local initiative (Open Government Partnership Local), an international initiative that promotes the principles of open governance, namely transparency, accountability and participation at the local government level.

 In April 2024, the Municipality of Athens became the first and only Municipality in Greece to join OGP Local.
 The participation of the Municipality of Athens in OGP Local is a strategic choice for the promotion of open governance, innovation and the meaningful involvement of citizens in decision-making.
-In this context, the existence of a supervisory body was deemed necessary that would contribute to ensuring the transparency, credibility and effectiveness of the actions to be implemented.
+In this context, the existence of a monitoring body was deemed necessary that would contribute to ensuring the transparency, credibility and effectiveness of the actions to be implemented.

-- Evidence collection and evaluation of the results of completed commitments: The oversight body should evaluate each commitment once it is fully implemented, gathering the necessary data to answer the questions provided by the OGP via an online form.
+- Evidence collection and evaluation of the results of completed commitments: The monitoring body should evaluate each commitment once it is fully implemented, gathering the necessary data to answer the questions provided by the OGP via an online form.

 - Facilitating the Final Learning Exercise: At the end of the action plan, the oversight body is responsible for conducting and documenting a reflection and learning exercise.
 This exercise aims to discuss with the stakeholders of the action plan about the successes, as well as improvements that could be made in the next phase.

-The Supervisory Body plays a key role in the Municipality’s action plan process, providing lessons learned, accountability and legitimacy to the process.
+The Monitoring Body plays a key role in the Municipality’s action plan process, providing lessons learned, accountability and legitimacy to the process.
 For this reason, it must be a credible and independent body.
 Furthermore, the supervisory body is required to use at least the forms provided by OGP Local for the preparation of its reports, while it is strongly encouraged to make use of the guidelines and supporting materials of OGP Local and the Independent Reporting Mechanism (IRM) for the execution of its work.
 More information on the process can be found in the OGP Local Handbook and the OGP Local Co-Creation Playbook that accompany this letter.

 We look forward to your response and are at your disposal for further discussion on the next steps of our collaboration.